leemsindustries/boutiquepedals/docs/intro.md

 ### No Ads

-Although the information in this directory might lead to you buy a sick pedal, you will not be bombarded with ads and no affiliate links are allowed.
+Although the information in this directory might lead to you buy a sick pedal, you will not be bombarded with ads as you browse the directory.

 ### Donate